steven12138/QueueExpDL/readme.md

 This project is goal to development a Simple Deep Learning Experiment Queuing System.

-it should allows you to:
+it should allow you to:

-1. Registry your jobs, create a job template.
+1. Registry your job, create a job template.
    - CLI interface
    - auto detect  conda environments
    - define code home directory and the entry-point(Startup command).